Executive director, Global Security Initiative

 Before joining ASU in 2012, Bliss spent 10 years at MIT Lincoln Laboratory, most recently as the founding group leader of the Computing and Analytics Group.
 Under her leadership, the Group’s research portfolio included a wide range of programs funded by Defense Advanced Research Projects Agency, Intelligence Advanced Research Projects Activity, Office of Naval Research, National Geospatial-Intelligence Agency, U.S. Air Force, Assistant Secretary of Defense for Research and Engineering and other U.S. government sponsors.

 In 2011, Bliss was awarded the inaugural MIT Lincoln Laboratory Early Career Technical Achievement award.
 Presented annually to employees younger than 35, the award recognized her work in parallel computing, computer architectures and graph processing algorithms as well as her leadership in anomaly detection in graph-based data.
 She received the R&D 100 award in 2011 for her work on PVTOL: Parallel Vector Tile Optimizing Library.
-She has also served on the DARPA Information Science and Technology advisory board, where she co-chaired studies on macroeconomics, cybersecurity and science and engineering of functional networks.
+She has also served on the DARPA Information Science and Technology study group, where she co-chaired studies on macroeconomics, cybersecurity and science and engineering of functional networks.

 Bliss received bachelor's and master's degrees in computer science from Cornell University, a doctorate in applied mathematics for the life and social sciences (complex adaptive systems science) from Arizona State University and is a senior member of the Institute of Electrical and Electronics Engineers.